B. Pam Ismail, Center Director and Professor, Department of Food Science & Nutrition, [email protected]

 Expertise: Protein and amino acid nutrition; Protein quality; Water-soluble vitamin nutrition; Nutrient Requirements.

-Dr. House is Professor and Head of the Department of Food and Human Nutritional Sciences, University of Manitoba.
+Dr. House is Professor in the Department of Food and Human Nutritional Sciences, University of Manitoba.
 He has research expertise in 3 primary areas: 1) Nutritional biochemistry, particularly related to the interactions between water-soluble vitamins and amino acid metabolism; 2) Egg and poultry science; and 3) Quality of plant-based proteins for the human diet.
 He has organized national workshops in Canada related to plant protein quality, and has published both original research, reviews and commentaries related to the regulatory aspects of measuring protein quality in North America.
 Examples of recent publications related to plant protein quality include:

 - Potential impact of the digestible indispensable amino acid score as a measure of protein quality on dietary regulations and health